flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 Hitherto, declared the eulogist, only four terminations of a novel have been known to the most enthusiastic and untiring student of fiction.
 First, they are married; or second, she marries someone else; or, thirdly, he marries someone else; or fourthly, and lastly, she dies.
 Now, continued the panegyrist, a fifth termination has been shown to be practicable: they are not married, she does not die, he does not die, — and nothing happens at all.
 As a Short-story need not be a love-story, it is of no consequence at all whether they marry or die; but a Short-story in which nothing happens at all is an absolute impossibility.

 Perhaps the difference between a Short-story and a Sketch can best be indicated by saying that, while a Sketch may be still-life, in a Short-story something always happens.
-A Sketch may be an outline of character, or even a picture of a mood of mind, but in a Short-story there must be something done, there must be an action. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>
+A Sketch may be an outline of character, or even a picture of a mood of mind, but in a Short-story there must be something done, there must be an action. *  <sup class="sup_red"> [7]</sup>

 <div class="sidenote">
+ <sup class="sup_red">7</sup> This difference is considered briefly by Mr. F. B. Perkins in the characteristically clever preface to the volume of his ingenious Short-stories, which takes its title from the first and best — ‘Devil-Puzzlers' (New York: G. P. Putnam's Sons).
 </div>

 Yet the distinction, like that between the Novel and the Romance, is no longer of vital importance.
 In the preface to the &#39;House of the Seven Gables,&#39; Hawthorne sets forth the difference between the Novel and the Romance, and claims for himself the privileges of the romancer.
-Mr. Henry James * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small> fails to see this difference.
+Mr. Henry James *  <sup class="sup_red"> [8]</sup> fails to see this difference.

 <div class="sidenote">
+ <sup class="sup_red">8</sup> In the narrow but suggestive biography of Hawthorne contributed to Mr. John Morley’s ‘English Men of Letters.’
 </div>

 The fact is, that the Short-story and the Sketch, the Novel and the Romance, melt and merge one into the other, and no man may mete the boundaries of each, though their extremes lie far apart.
 With the more complete understanding of the principle of development and evolution in literary art, as in physical nature, we see the futility of a strict and rigid classification into precisely defined genera and species.
 All that is needful for us to remark now is that the Short-story has limitless possibilities: it may be as realistic as the most prosaic novel, or as fantastic as the most ethereal romance.